Move SQL Statements to Production in Confluent Cloud for Apache Flink

 Store statements in version control

 Treat your Flink SQL statements as code by storing them in a Git repository.
-Use pull requests to review changes before they are deployed.
+Use pull requests to review changes before deploying them.
 Version control gives you a clear change history, enables code review, and provides rollback capability if a deployment causes issues.

 For project structure guidance, see Structure your project.